Personalized Prevention and Treatment Strategies for Adolescent Idiopathic Scoliosis Via a Comprehensive Health Management Platform

 Exclusion Criteria:

-• Patients with a clear history of triggers, such as diseases caused by trauma, surgery, etc., cognitive dysfunction, severe heart, liver, kidney and other organ dysfunction, malignant tumors, immune diseases and other malignant diseases
+Patients who fulfill any of the following conditions will be excluded a clear history of inducement, such as diseases caused by trauma, surgery, cognitive impairment, severe dysfunction of heart, liver, kidney and other organs, and malignant tumors, immune diseases and other malignant diseases.

 Study Plan